NTNU-TTO/SFI-AutoShip-COLAV-simulator/README.md

 ### Workflow

-When you're developing a feature (or beginning your thesis work) based on the simulator, the workflow begins with checking out the main branch, and creating a new branch from there.
+When you're developing a feature (or beginning your thesis work) based on the simulator, the workflow begins by checking out the main branch, and creating a new branch from there.

 #### Retrieving main branch